arjunvish/veriT-proof-parser/README.md

 This tool externally checks whether the proof produced by CVC4 for an SMTLIB script is indeed proving the assertions in the SMTLIB script.
-It does this by generating the proved assertions from the (LFSC) proof file produced by CVC4 and comparing them to the assertions in the SMTLIB script.
+It does this by generating the proven assertions from the (LFSC) proof file produced by CVC4 and comparing them to the assertions in the SMTLIB script.

 Prerequisites:
 - Linux or Mac OS X